jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

 |   Risk of reduced capacity   |      Yes      | No (old group remains active) |
 |   Requires CreationPolicy    |  Recommended  |           Required            |
 |   Safer rollback behavior    |   Moderate    |            Strong             |

+# 25. TemplateURL

+- The URL of a file that contains the template body.
+- The URL must point to a template (max size: 1 MB) that's located in an Amazon S3 bucket.
+- The location for an Amazon S3 bucket must start with `https://`.